BoldingBruggeman/fabm-pisces/README.md

 * in `p4zsed.F90`, what does the 270 represent in `zwdust = 0.03 * rday / ( wdust * 55.85 ) / ( 270. * rday )`?
 * dust dissolution (`p4zsed.F90`) has two parts: instantaneous dissolution upon deposition at the surface, and (slower) dissolution throughout the column.
 But why does the latter not apply to the (center of) the top layer? (the responsible loop starts at `jk=2`)
 * Assuming `dust` is in g m-2 s-1 and `wdust` in m d-1, shouldn't `wdust` be divided by `rday` instead of multiplied by it in `CALL iom_put( "pdust"  , dust(:,:) / ( wdust * rday )  * tmask(:,:,1) ) ` (in `p4zsed.F90`)
+* quadratic mortality losses of mesozooplankton are ascribed to higher trophic levels.
+Accordingly a fraction of this loss is respired, a fraction ends up in fecal pellets.
+The remainder supposedly inside those HTLs - but since they are not tracked by PISCES, that is a non-conservative loss terms.
+What's the idea behind this? (where does that mass ultimately go? harvested?)